Talking About Surgery with Your Child

 - Prepare for the hospital experience.
 Knowledge provides a sense of control for children and helps them process the experience.

-- Ask your hospital if they have Child Life services who can offer tools such as tours and websites explaining the surgery process.
+- Ask your hospital if they have Child Life services who can offer preoperative experiences including tours and websites explaining the surgery process.

 - Make a plan for the day of surgery and, if possible, plan for a pleasant experience that they can look forward to after surgery.